Search for dark matter produced in association with a Higgs boson decaying to bottom quarks in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 \section{Results}

 A maximum-likelihood fit~\cite{Combine2024} to extract the signal yield is performed to the SRs and CRs by combining the merged and resolved categories, as well as the 2017 and 2018 data sets.
 Figure~\ref{postfitSR:B_R_1718} shows the \PSh candidate mass distributions in the \mSD and \mbb observables for the merged and resolved SRs, respectively, sliced into the three and five \ptmiss bins.
+The improved ratio of signal to background is evident as \ptmiss is increased, indicating the importance of fitting these regions separately, which increases signal sensitivity in the high \ptmiss regions while retaining the low \ptmiss regions that provide stronger constraints on the nuisance parameters describing the background.
 Superimposed on the data are the stacked histograms representing the background-only fit.
 The observed data show good agreement with this fit, and no significant excess of events is observed.

 The results of this search are interpreted in two benchmark simplified models.
 An upper limit is computed on the cross section for the associated production of a dark matter candidate with a Higgs boson, calculated at 95\% confidence level (\CL)~\cite{Combine2024, CLS1, CLS2} using a modified frequentist approach~\cite{CMS-NOTE-2011-005} and asymptotic approximation~\cite{Cowan_2011}.

 In this method, background-only and signal-plus-background fits are performed for each signal model.
 The nuisance parameters are profiled in the signal fit, and the best-fit value of the signal strength modifier $\mu$ is extracted for each signal hypothesis.
-The expected limit is obtained from background-only pseudo-data, while the observed limit is derived from the data.
+The expected limit is obtained from background-only pseudodata, while the observed limit is derived from the data.
 Deviations between the expected and observed limit can arise from statistical fluctuations and nuisance-parameter profiling even when the background-only hypothesis provides the best fit to the observed data.
 A statistical combination is performed with the previous CMS analysis~\cite{exo:monohbb2016} that uses 2016 data.
 The interpretations presented in the following two sections are derived from the combined 2016--2018 data, with an integrated luminosity of 138\fbinv.
 For the branching fraction of $\PSh\to\bbbar$ we take 0.582~\cite{PDG2024}.